Exoplanets synchronization in the habitable zone: Learning from Venus' retrograde rotation: Conclusion

-The dense atmosphere of the planet plays a role not only in the inversion of the planet's rotation, but also in keeping it retrograde.
+The dense atmosphere of the planet plays a role not only in the inversion of the planet's rotation but also in keeping it retrograde.
 The study of a naked Venus shows that the current retrograde rotation would become prograde again in the absence of the atmospheric torque in less than one million years.
 The full 3D creep tide theory indicates that, at this inversion, we do not have a simple reversal of the rotation but a continuous migration of the rotation poles, which are displaced until the inversion is completed.
-The same simulations show that the equinox precession of Venus is not a circulation like the Earth's, but rather an oscillation.

 \bmhead{Acknowledgements} This investigation was sponsored by CNPq (Proc.
 303540/2020-6) and FAPESP (Proc.
 2016/13750-6 ref.
 PLATO mission).
 Part of this research was conducted at the Southwest Research Institute in Boulder.
-I thank R. Alves-Silva for his suggestions and comments on an early version of this report.
+I thank R. Alves-Silva and the referee for their suggestions and comments.